 |Source: Lopè Ayro|

-2. Meanwhile, set up the steamer by filling a saucepan with water and bring to the boil.
-Place the steaming pan on top and bring down the heat to medium–low, cover the steamer with a lid and leave to cook for 1 hour.
+4. Set up the steamer by filling a medium saucepan with water and bringing to the boil.
+Place the steaming pan on top and put the puddings inside.
+Turn the heat down to medium–low, cover the steamer with a lid and leave to cook for 1 hour.

 5. To test if the moin moin is ready, lift the uma cover and pierce the centre with a skewer or knife – it should come out clean.
 Turn off the heat and remove the moulds from the pan.
 Let the puddings sit in the moulds for 30 minutes, then use a small palette knife to loosen the sides of the puddings before inverting the moulds on to plates.

 6. While the puddings are resting, add the garri to a bowl and top with 400ml water.
 Add sugar to taste and then serve with the moin moin.

 100g garri, to serve 1–2 tbsp sugar, to serve